Contrarian Investing Prevails: Geopolitical Risk Index by Country

 While contrarian investing can yield significant returns, balancing this approach with proper diversification is crucial.
 The geopolitical risk index by country can serve as a tool for creating a diversified portfolio that spreads risk across different regions and political environments.

 Harry Markowitz, the father of modern portfolio theory, emphasized the importance of diversification in his work during the 1950s.
 He stated, “Don’t put all your eggs in one basket.”
-This principle is particularly relevant when considering geopolitical risks, as it helps mitigate the potential negative impact of political instability in any country.
+This principle is particularly relevant when considering geopolitical risks, as it helps mitigate any country’s potential negative impact of political instability.

 The Role of Information in Assessing Geopolitical Risk